CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_irradiance_Review.md

 ## QA/QC Samples

-We conducted no analysis of QA/QC samples, and simply deleted then from the data to avoid confusion.
+We conducted no analysis of QA/QC samples, and simply deleted them from the data to avoid confusion.

 ## Censoring Flags